 Supermarkets offer a wide variety of food and household products, as well as services such as banking, insurance, and travel agents.
 They are typically open from early morning until late at night, and are usually located on the outskirts of towns and cities.

-The UK’s first supermarket was opened in 1951 the Co-operative Wholesale Society (CWS) in Croydon, South London.
+The UK’s first supermarket was opened in 1951 by the Co-operative Wholesale Society (CWS) in Croydon, South London.
 The store was called ‘Red House’ and was significantly larger than any other grocery store at the time.
 It quickly became popular with shoppers and within a year had been replicated across the country.

 The first supermarket chain in the UK was Sainsbury’s, which was founded in 1869.
 The company began as a group of grocery stores in London but soon expanded into other areas of the country.
 By the early 1900s, Sainsbury’s was the largest food retailer in the UK.

-The first self-service supermarket in the UK was opened Gateway Foods in Streatham, South London, in1946.
+The first self-service supermarket in the UK was opened by Gateway Foods in Streatham, South London, in1946.
 The store was called ‘Presto’ and was very small, with just two aisles.
 However, it was popular with customers and led to the development of larger self-service supermarkets.

 Today, there are four major supermarket chains in the UK: Tesco, Sainsbury’s, Asda, and Morrisons.
 These retailers dominate the market and control over 70% of the grocery market between them.
 There is also a growing number of discount supermarkets, such as Aldi and Lidl, which are becoming increasingly popular with shoppers.